Skip to Content

 The Kinnagoe Bay parking area is at the bottom of a very steep, winding road, so extreme care should be taken both on the way down and back up again (it’s here on Google Maps)!
 The parking area gets packed during the summer, so try and arrive early.

-Although we can’t find any official info online, Kinnagoe Bay is a popular swim spot.
+Although I can’t find any official info online, Kinnagoe Bay is a popular swim spot.
 HOWEVER, this is one for capable and experienced swimmers only – there’s a BIG DROP not far from the shore that can catch you unaware.
-Note that there’s also no lifeguards on duty.
+Note that there’s also no lifeguards on duty so be aware of these water safety tips.

 Camping is allowed at Kinnagoe Bay, and since it’s pretty sheltered you can enjoy a pretty peaceful night.
 Be sure to respect the area and take all your rubbish with you!